-About FlycheeseFlycheese studio is a working digital art and design studio that specialises in training people who need support to live their lives.
+About FlycheeseFlycheese studio is a working digital art and design studio that specialises in training and providing opportunities in the industry for people who need support to live their lives.
+We pay our students to work on our professional jobs, click the link above to see our professional work.

 No experience is needed to join, we teach by doing, getting hands on.
 We teach from a basic level to industry standard, we have strong links with Sheffield Hallam, some of our modules are at degree level but we work with people of all abilities and communication styles.

 We pride ourselves on supporting people to get their work published, our students have put on exhibitions, had work published, showed on TV, been interviewed on Radio Sheffield/Look North and screened at cinemas around the country including Cineworld Sheffield and the Light Cinema who we work in partnership with.

 The process is more important than the outcome, we make sure our students are the ones doing the work, not us, we find ways to fully engage all our students.
 Some of our students have significant physical disabilities, anyone can create amazing art.
 We have links with CAMS, the learning disabilities team and The Michael Carlisle Centre.